benschlueter/delegatio/README.md

 # Delegatio

-Delegatio is a framework that can be used to manage homework of system security classes.
+Delegatio is a framework that can be used to manage homework of classes (i.e. system security).
 The aim is to provide a infrastructure to let students work on problems independent of their hardware.

 # Installation
 ```bash